openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

         using one of the following; for, while or until.
 We will first focus on for, it my favorite of the three.

-The thing to remember with a â€˜for loopâ€™ is the following
+The thing to remember with a ‘for loop’ is the following
         syntax:

     for variable in x y z ; do command $variable ; done